Home High Level Design V

 • allow for customization of the short links, expiry, etc

-• unpredictable - generated urls should not be guessable (e.g. using sequential ids), as otherwise, attackers can otherwise guess patterns and attempt to guess other links
+• unpredictable - generated urls should not be guessable (e.g. using sequential ids), else attackers can guess other links

 • availability / fault tolerance - any downtime will cause redirection to fail, so system should be highly available and fault tolerant